Tourist information on Spain

 1 pair of dress shoes (if you plan to go out to nice places)

-1 dress shirt for when go out to a respectable place in the evening
+1 dress shirt for when go out to a respectable place in the

 8 pairs of socks